bittrance/bittrance.github.io/content/posts/simple-pipeline-with-tekton.md

 ---
 title: "Creating a simple build pipeline with Tekton"
 date: 2021-04-19T21:48:09+02:00
+lastmod: 2021-04-20T22:08:00+02:00
+summary: |
+  Tekton is a continuous integration and delivery platform on top of Kubernetes.
+This blog post will explore Tekton's feature set by way of converting a GitHub Actions workflow into a Tekton Pipeline
 ---
 > *Note: This article uses lots of Tekton beta features.
 Should you discover it in 6 months from now, it is highly likely that something has changed.*

 [Tekton](https://tekton.dev) is a continuous integration and delivery platform on top of Kubernetes.
-It is still under intensive development, but is shaping up to be a real Argo-killer.
+It is still under intensive development, but is shaping up to be a real Argo Workflow killer.
 This blog post will explore Tekton's feature set by way of converting a GitHub Actions workflow into a Tekton Pipeline.
 It is meant to be the first of a series of Tekton-centered blog posts.

 This post is laid out as a step-by-step instruction.
 If you want to follow along and do not already have a suitable Kubernetes cluster on hand, you can [install Kind](/posts/install-kind) which will give you a good starting point.